Someone to Believe In

 For voters, we have to vote consistent with our conscience even at the cost of losing the election.
 If the majority of the country disagrees with me then I have to accept that.
 I don’t do any favors by voting for someone who can win if they are not the kind of person that I would like to see in office.
 The political image of this country is taken from the reflection we cast in the voting booths.
 If we intentionally distort the reflection we can’t know the real character of the country – all we can see is that it is grotesque, like the monsters we see in fun-house mirrors.

-10 replies on “Someone to Believe In”
+10 responses to “Someone to Believe In”

 Thanks for the links Adam.
 I should have known that someone with the level of approval that Governor Palin has would be wanted for higher offices.